VDMSound: Graphical user interface

 As of version 2.1.0 beta, VDMSound also includes a Wizard graphical user interface (integrated as a Windows shell extension), accessible by right-clicking on any MS-DOS executable.

 Design

-As opposed to DOSBox, which emulates an entire x86 personal computer with DOS, VDMSound emulates only the sound hardware.
+As opposed to DOSBox, which emulates an entire x86 personal computer with MS-DOS, VDMSound emulates only the sound hardware.
 All other aspects of DOS emulation are managed natively by the Windows operating system's 16-bit subsystem (NTVDM) through virtualization.
 This results in reduced system load (and thus games will run faster than under DOSBox on the same hardware specifications), at the expense of reduced compatibility (see limitations below.)

 Limitations

 The Windows operating system's 16-bit subsystem is lacking in several areas which directly or indirectly affect VDMSound emulation: